joshjchayes/TransitFit/docs/_build/html/_sources/configfiles.rst.txt

 Filter profiles
 ----------------
-This file is used to specify the filter profiles that observations were made at, and is only required if you are using ``TransitFit``'s ability to couple LDCs across wavelengths.
+This file is used to specify the filter profiles that observations were made at, and is only required if you are using ``TransitFit``'s :ref:`ability to couple LDCs across wavelengths <Limb-darkening>`.

 TransitFit can deal with either uniform box filters (useful for narrow-band spectroscopy), or full filter response functions.
 It comes pre-packaged with a set of standard filters:

 * Johnson-Cousins *UVRIB*
-* SLOAN-SDSS *ugriz* and the primed counterparts, *u'g'r'i'z'*
+* SLOAN-SDSS *u'g'r'i'z'*
 * The *TESS* filter
 * The *Kepler* filter